wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 This policy grants the customer's account access to the key and also provides the required permissions to the W&B service account.
 Please keep a record of the KMS Key ARN as it will be needed later.

 ### Provision the S3 Bucket
+Follow these steps to provision the S3 bucket:
 1. Create the S3 bucket with a name of your choosing.
 2. Enable bucket versioning.
 3. Enable server side encryption (use the KMS key from the last step).